duitang/bitbucket-server-comment-analytic/readme.md

 ### Download Button

 The Download button appears next to the clone URL on all repository views.
-By default it will download your the content at the HEAD of your default branch.
+By default it will download your the content at the tip of your default branch.
 Use the branch/tag selector on the Files or Commits view to select a different branch or tag to download.

 ### REST API